-We recently visited the Oor Wullie Bucket Trail in Dundee to meet a childhood favourite of mine – Oor Wullie, or Our William if you don’t speak with a native Scots tongue.
+We recently visited the Oor Wullie Bucket Trail in Dundee to meet a childhood favourite of mine – Oor Wullie, or Our William for non-Scots.

-Scots have been enjoying the adventures of Oor Wullie in the Sunday Post newspaper since 1936.
-He’s a wee lad, around 8 years old with a shock of blonde spiky hair.
+Scottish children (and grown ups too) have been following the adventures of Oor Wullie in the Sunday Post newspaper since 1936.
+Wullie is a wee lad, around 8-years-old with a shock of blonde spiky hair.
 He’s rarely seen without his trademark black dungarees and tackety boots.
-He has a wee pet moose called Jeemy and a wee white dug called Harry.
+He has a wee pet moose (mouse) called Jeemy and a wee white dug called Harry.

-One of the highlights of my childhood Christmases was reading my new Oor Wullie or The Broons annual.
-I used to hate getting to the last page, knowing I’d have a whole year to wait for the next annual.
-DC Thomson the Dundee publisher printed Oor Wullie annuals biennially.
-In between we got The Broons.
-A family of 11 who lived on the top floor of a traditional Scottish tenement flat in a city that looked much like Dundee.
-Like Oor Wullie The Broons are firm favourites in Scotland.
+One of my childhood Christmas highlights was reading my new Oor Wullie or The Broons annual.
+I used to hate getting to the last page, knowing I’d have a year to wait before the next book came out.
+The Dundee publisher DC Thomson printed Oor Wullie and The Broons annuals on alternate years.
+The Broons are a family of eleven who live on the top floor of a Scottish tenement, in a city that looks much like Dundee.

-My 1970s childhood is now a distant memory, and the grandparents who gave me the annuals each Christmas are sadly long gone, but Mr G has carried on the tradition of making sure that instantly recognisable parcel is still waiting under the tree for me on Christmas morning.
+My childhood is a distant memory and the grandparents who bought me the annuals each year are sadly no longer with us, but Mr G has carried on their tradition of making sure my favourite cartoon characters are waiting under the tree for me on Christmas morning.

 The Oor Wullie Bucket Trail

-Anyway, I digress.
-Last month The Oor Wullie Bucket Trail launched in Dundee.
-Spread throughout the city and surrounding areas you’ll find 55 uniquely decorated statues of Scotland’s favourite wee rascal.
-There are also a further 10 touring statues, travelling around Scotland for all to enjoy.
-The trail will run until 27th August, then the statues will be auctioned for charity.
-There’s a smart phone app to help you navigate the city or a downloadable and printable trail map if you prefer a paper version.
+The Oor Wullie Bucket Trail launched in Dundee last month.
+Spread throughout the city and surrounding area are fifty-five uniquely decorated statues of Scotland’s favourite wee rascal.
+There are ten touring statues too, which will travel around Scotland.
+The trail runs until 27th August 2016, then the statues will be auctioned off for charity.

 Not far from Discovery Point we met twa mair o the wee laddies.

-Next we headed into town to the famous concert hall, the Caird Hall.
-I remember my granddad telling me stories about playing the accordion here once.
-He was a keen musician.
-I always think of him fondly when I see the building.
+Next, we headed into town to the Caird Hall.
+I remember my grandad telling me he’d played the accordion at the famous, music hall.
+He was a keen musician and talented too.

-Next stop was the historic High School of Dundee, which can trace its origins way back to 1239.
+Next stop was Dundee’s historic High School which can trace its origins back to 1239.

 Oor Wullie aw ower the place!

-We headed towards the docks next in the hunt for a cluster of 5 statues.
+We headed towards the docks next in the hunt for a cluster of five statues.

-6 years ago during the terrible winter of 2010 we spent 10 hours on the road travelling the 22.6 miles between Dundee and Perth.
-When we finally reached Perth the roads south were closed and we were turned back towards Dundee. iPhone dying and in desperate need of a roof for the night I remembered they had an Apex.
-By the skin of my teeth I got through and booked their last available room before my phone died.
-We arrived to a huge queue and a packed hotel on a Sunday night in late November.
+Six years ago during the winter of 2010 we spent ten hours in a blizzard trying to drive the 22.6 miles between Dundee and Perth.
+When we finally reached Perth the road south was closed and the police turned us back towards Dundee. iPhone dying and in desperate need of a roof for the night I remembered Dundee had an Apex.
+I dialled, got through and snapped up the last available room before my phone died.
+We arrived to a huge queue at reception and a full hotel – unheard of for a Sunday night in late November.

-We ended up staying for 2 nights as the blizzard raged outside.
-It was bliss.
-Holed up in a cozy, 4 star spa hotel as Britain ground to a halt.
-Thankfully as we’d been travelling home from a stay at a hotel in Aberdeen with a pool were we had all we needed to enjoy our unexpected bonus break – swimwear.
-I’ll never forget lounging in the hot tub watching the snow fall outside.
+We ended up staying for two nights while the blizzard raged outside.
+It was blissful being holed up in a cozy 4-star spa hotel as the country ground to a halt.
+We’d been travelling home from a stay at a hotel in Aberdeen so we had swimwear with us – result.
+It was lovely, relaxing in a hot-tub watching the snow falling outside.

-Our room during that 2010 stay had a wonderful view of the HM Frigate Unicorn which sits berthed in the dock outside.
-At nearly 200 years old it’s Scotland’s only example of a wooden warship.
+Our room during that stay had a great view of the HM Frigate Unicorn which was berthed in a dock outside.
+The 200-year-old ship is Scotland’s only example of a wooden warship.

-We headed back towards town passing the migraine inducing Glow Wullie.
+Heading back towards the town centre we passed the migraine inducing ‘Glow’ Wullie.

-Our next stop was The Howff Burial Ground, the final resting place of the great and the good of Dundee since 1564.
-It has some lovely old stones and is a tranquil leafy haven.
+Our next stop was The Howff Burial Ground – the final resting place of Dundee’s great and good since 1564.
+It’s a tranquil, leafy haven with some lovely old stones.

 A braw day oot

-The sky was looking increasingly ominous at this stage and Mr G was starting to twitch about making it back to Edinburgh in time to watch Andy Murray in the Wimbledon final.
-He won – yay Andy!
+The sky was looking increasingly ominous at this stage and Mr G was beginning to get twitchy about making it back to Edinburgh to watch Andy Murray in the Wimbledon final.
+He won – yay Andy.

-If you can go see for yourself, there’s more to Dundee than you think.
+If you ever get the chance to visit, go – there’s way more to Dundee than you might think.

 Until next time ………